Ghostland

-Ghostland (also known as Incident in a Ghostland) is a 2018 psychological horror film written and directed by Pascal Laugier.
+Ghostland (also known as Incident in a Ghostland) is a 2018 slasher film written and directed by Pascal Laugier.
 Ghostland was shown in competition at the Festival international du film fantastique de Gérardmer, where it won three awards, including the Grand Prize.
 The film is a co-production between Canada and France.

 Plot

-A woman named Pauline travels with her teenage daughters Beth and Vera to their recently deceased aunt Clarisse's secluded home after they inherited it in her will.
+A woman named Colleen travels with her teenage daughters Beth and Vera to their recently deceased aunt Clarisse's secluded home after they inherited it in her will.
 Beth reads an article about a string of home invasions where parents are murdered, but daughters are spared.
 Unbeknownst to the family, they are being stalked by someone driving a candy truck.

 Shortly after they settle into the house, two intruders - a large, mentally impaired man known as the Fat Man and a woman known as the Candy Truck Woman - break in and attack the family.
 Vera is raped by the Fat Man, while Beth tries to escape, but is accosted by the Woman.
 When Beth asks what she wants, the Candy Truck Woman replies, "We just wanna play with dolls."
-Pauline then kills both intruders.
+Colleen then kills both intruders.

 Sixteen years later, Beth is a successful horror fiction author living in Chicago with her husband and son.
 She appears on a talk show to promote her new novel Incident in a Ghostland, which is based on the events of that night.
-She receives a frantic phone call from Vera begging her to return to Clarisse's house, where she still lives with Pauline.
-When Beth arrives, Pauline explains that Vera has been unable to recover from the trauma and has suffered from delusions since the incident, locking herself in a padded room in the basement.
+She receives a frantic phone call from Vera begging her to return to Clarisse's house, where she still lives with Colleen.
+When Beth arrives, Colleen explains that Vera has been unable to recover from the trauma and has suffered from delusions since the incident, locking herself in a padded room in the basement.
 Beth begins to have strange dreams, while Vera claims that their tormentors are still trying to find them.